/ Seneca Work Accident Lawyer

 No matter the setting or severity, every case deserves careful evaluation and swift legal action.

-Understanding Workers’ Compensation in South Carolina
+Breaking Down Workers’ Compensation in South Carolina

-If Workers’ Compensation Doesn’t Cover Everything in Seneca
+When Workers’ Compensation Isn’t Enough in Seneca

 While workers’ compensation is designed to address many injuries, it often fails to provide complete recovery, especially if your injury leads to chronic health problems or affects your ability to return to your previous job.
 What many people don’t realize is that they may also have the option to file a third-party personal injury claim in addition to their workers’ comp coverage.